olebole/irafdoc/doc/quadred.guide.rst

   <p>
   The demonstration will then create some artificial CCD data and reduce them giving descriptive comments as it goes along.
-This demonstration uses the <tt>"playback"</tt> facility of the command language and is actually substituting it's own commands for terminal input.
-Initially you must type carriage return or space after each comment ending with <tt>"..."</tt>.
-If you wish to have the demonstration run completely automatically at it's own speed then type <tt>'g'</tt>
+This demonstration uses the <span style="font-family: monospace;">"playback"</span> facility of the command language and is actually substituting it's own commands for terminal input.
+Initially you must type carriage return or space after each comment ending with <span style="font-family: monospace;">"..."</span>.
+If you wish to have the demonstration run completely automatically at it's own speed then type <span style="font-family: monospace;">'g'</span>
-  a the <tt>"..."</tt> prompt.
+  a the <span style="font-family: monospace;">"..."</span> prompt.
 Thereafter, it will simple pause long enough to give you a chance to read the comments.
 When the demo is finished you will need to remove the files created.
 However, feel free to examine the reduced images, the log file, etc.  <i>Note that the demonstration changes the